waldleben/DDL25Spring/lab/tutorial_1b/README.md

 ## Building LLMs

 For this lab we will use a library to help us build Large Language Models and train them easily.
-You can download [simplellm](https://github.com/NikolayBlagoev/simplellm/tree/main) via `git clone` and then install with `pip install .`
+It should already be installed if you followed the overall setup for labs.

 Let us set up a simple model and dataset which we will use throughout this lab (the file can be found in [primer/intro.py](primer/intro.py))
 ```python